-Article 8 - Fees, costs and taxes
+Article 8 - Fees, costs, taxes and penalty fees

 - (1) The Bank shall inform the client about the costs of performance of investment services in accordance with the applicable regulations.
-When investment services are performed under these General Terms and Conditions, the client shall pay the fees, costs and taxes (hereinafter jointly: payments), as stipulated in the agreement on provision of investment services, as follows: - payments in the (i) amount and under the terms stipulated in the applicable Tariff of NLB d.d. or (ii), if the amount of costs is not determined in the Tariff of NLB d.d. in the amount equalling the actual amount of costs, unless stipulated otherwise in these General Terms and Conditions and/or the agreement on provision of investment services.
-If possible, the Bank shall inform the client in advance of the costs referred to in the previous sentence (iii): - payments arising from and/or related to the transactions concluded for the account of the clients (particularly but not limited to the fee for financial instrument trading, direct costs of executing clients' orders through execution partners or persons to whom the Bank, in compliance with the Client Order Execution Policy of NLB d.d., submits an order of the client for execution, direct costs of settlement of transactions with financial instruments, commission for the KDD services or other central depositary, any taxes, duties and other public charges); - payments arising from and/or related to transfer of financial instruments between financial instrument accounts that are not a consequence of the sale of the client's financial instruments; - payments arising from and/or related to registration, change or deletion of the lien to financial instruments and rights of third parties; - payments arising from and/or related to filing of claims for overpaid taxes abroad; - payments of other costs, taxes, duties and fees related to trading in financial instruments arising from provision of services under these General Terms and Conditions; - payments of other costs, taxes, duties and fees related to trading in financial instruments arising from provision of services under these General Terms and Conditions that are not payable through the Bank and the client pays them by itself. - (2) In the case of clients who have a personal or transaction account opened with the Bank, the Bank shall have the right to pay all cash amounts arising from the contractual relationship on provision of investment services by debiting the account; the Bank shall notify the client about this in writing.
-It shall be considered that by concluding the agreement on provision investment services the client expressly and irrevocably authorises the Bank for debiting its personal or transaction account. - (3) The summary of the Tariff of NLB d.d. related to provision of investment services shall be available in the Bank's branches that perform investment services and/or on the Bank's website www.nlb.si. - (4) When performing brokerage services the Bank shall notify the clients about costs and fees, including the costs related to an investment service, transaction and financial instrument, that are not a consequence of market risk.
+When investment services are performed under these General Terms and Conditions, the client shall pay the fees, costs, taxes and penalty fees (hereinafter jointly: payments), as stipulated in the agreement on provision of investment services, as follows: - payments in the (i) amount and under the terms stipulated in the applicable Tariff of NLB d.d. or (ii), if the amount of costs is not determined in the Tariff of NLB d.d. in the amount equalling the actual amount of costs, unless stipulated otherwise in these General Terms and Conditions and/or the agreement on provision of investment services.
+If possible, the Bank shall inform the client in advance of the costs referred to in the previous sentence (ii); - payments arising from and/or related to the transactions concluded for the account of the clients (particularly but not limited to the fee for financial instrument trading, direct costs of executing clients' orders through execution partners or persons to whom the Bank, in compliance with the Client Order Execution Policy of NLB d.d., submits an order of the client for execution, direct costs of settlement of transactions with financial instruments, commission for the KDD services or other central depositary, any taxes, duties and other public charges); - payments arising from and/or related to transfer of financial instruments between financial instrument accounts that are not a consequence of the sale of the client's financial instruments; - payments arising from and/or related to registration, change or deletion of the lien to financial instruments and rights of third parties; - payments arising from and/or related to filing of claims for overpaid taxes abroad; - payments of fees charged by the Bank for high balance of cash on the financial instruments account; - payments arising from class action; - payments of other costs, taxes, duties and fees related to trading in financial instruments arising from provision of services under these General Terms and Conditions; - payments of other costs, taxes, duties and fees related to trading in financial instruments arising from provision of services under these General Terms and Conditions that are not payable through the Bank and the client pays them by itself; - payments of penalty fees for failed settlements, except in cases where the Bank is responsible for the failed settlement.

+- (2) In the case of clients who have a personal or transaction account opened with the Bank, the Bank shall have the right to pay all cash amounts arising from the contractual relationship on provision of investment services by debiting the account; the Bank shall notify the client about this in writing.
+It shall be considered that by concluding the agreement on provision investment services the client expressly and irrevocably authorises the Bank for debiting its personal or transaction account. - (3) The summary of the Tariff of NLB d.d. related to provision of investment services shall be available in the Bank's branches that perform investment services and/or on the Bank's website www.nlb.si. - (4) When performing brokerage services, the Bank shall notify the clients about costs and fees, including the costs related to an investment service, transaction and financial instrument, that are not a consequence of market risk. - (5) In case of processing payments from a class action, the fee from NLB d.d.
+Tariff shall be debited against the net funds received, while the remaining balance shall be transferred to the beneficiaries.